madhusudhanrao-ppm/developer/ai-for-financialservices/ai-fs-provision/ai-fs-provision.md

     ![APEX how tos](images/apex-03.png " ")

-## Task 10: How to Create Low-Code Data Driven APEX page with CRUD Operations
+## Task 10: How to create low-code data driven APEX page with CRUD operations

 Similarly, if you want to create a no-code data driven page that allows you to perform CRUD operations on a table,